oliverius/logo/docs/part9.markdown

 where do we do the check in the tokenizer loop? it really doesn't matter because the loop is just a big if-else so if something is not caught in the net for delimiters, numbers or letters it will fall into the new "net" for variable prefix.
 It would be different if instead of a big if-else we do `if` after `if` (an issue I originally had).
 We will put it as another `else` after `isLetter()`.

-We can do some clever logic to say "when you find `:` loop again and you will find a "word" and that would be the name of the variable.
-I am not trying to be clever, but write code that it is easy to read and modify, so in this particular case we will duplicate the code we had to find a "word" inside the `isVariablePrefix()` block.
+We can do some clever logic to say "when you find `:` loop again and you will find a "word" that would be the name of the variable.
+I am not trying to be clever but tobwrite code that it is easy to read and modify, so in this particular case we will duplicate the code we had to find a "word" inside the `isVariablePrefix()` block.
 The whole block is now:

 ```javascript
 else if (this.isVariablePrefix(this.currentCharacter)) {